nobrainmonkey/6810_final/docs/Analysis.md

 $$
 \frac{\Delta X}{X} \sim \frac{1}{\sqrt{N N'}} \leq \sqrt{\frac{1}{N} + \frac{1}{N'}} \tag{1}
 $$
 This is a very drastic simplification of the actual problem.
 While each sample is indeed uncorrelated (up to the RNG process), the process of taking the average of multiple Monte-Carlo steps in one sample($N'$) is certainly correlated.
-In an ideal world, we should find the correlation "time" (number of MC steps) and decouple the correlation, but finding the correlation time itself could be computationally taxing.
+In an ideal world, we should find the correlation time via autocorrelation function (number of MC steps) and decouple the correlation, but finding the correlation time itself could be computationally taxing.

-By the power of physics intuition:tm:, we can estimate the correlation length to be on the order of $L^2$- the two-dimensional size of the lattice.
+By the power of physics intuition:tm:, we can estimate the correlation time to be on the order of $L^2$- the two-dimensional size of the lattice.
 This is because since the Metropolis algorithm are flipping a random spin each step, we could expect the spins to decouple after the number of expectation of the size of the lattice.

 Here is my code implementation to address the auto-correlation issue: